Send the link below via email or IMCopy

 The base substitution leads to the same amino acid so nothing is affected

-The base substitution leads to a different amino acid (which may be the wrong one)
+The base substitution leads to a different amino acid (which then results in the wrong protein)

 The base substitution changes a codon to a stop codon, almost always leading to a nonfunctional protein